jwilder/dockerize/README.md

 ## Usage

+`dockerize [options] [command]`

+Utility to simplify running applications in docker containers

+Options:
+  `-delims string`
+    	template tag delimiters. default "{{":"}}" `-no-overwrite`
+    	Do not overwrite destination file if it already exists.
+  `-poll`
+    	enable polling
+  `-stderr value`
+    	Tails a file to stderr.
+Can be passed multiple times `-stdout value`
+    	Tails a file to stdout.
+Can be passed multiple times `-template value`
+    	Template (/template:/dest).
+Can be passed multiple times.
+Does also support directories `-timeout duration`
+    	Host wait timeout (default 10s)
+  `-version`
+    	show version
+  `-wait value`
+    	Host (tcp/tcp4/tcp6/http/https/unix) to wait for before this container starts.
+Can be passed multiple times. e.g. tcp://db:5432
+  `-wait-http-header value`
+    	HTTP headers, colon separated. e.g "Accept-Encoding: gzip".
+Can be passed multiple times `-wait-retry-interval duration`
+    	Duration to wait before retrying (default 1s)

+Arguments:
+  `command` - command to be executed

 dockerize works by wrapping the call to your application using the `ENTRYPOINT` or `CMD` directives.

 This would generate `/etc/nginx/nginx.conf` from the template located at `/etc/nginx/nginx.tmpl` and